R4yaan/diffusion-hello-world/README.md

 # Diffusion "Hello World"

-The briefest of projects, illustrating publishing and consumption of test data to and from a Diffusion instance.
+The briefest of projects, illustrating publishing and subscribing of test data to and from a Diffusion instance.

 # Requirements
 * A Diffusion instance or cluster running locally, remotely or on the cloud